Secretary Austin Swears In Colin Kalh as USD for Policy

-Secretary of Defense Lloyd J. Austin III and Colin Kahl pose for a photo after Kahl is sworn in as Under Secretary of Defense for Policy, the Pentagon, Washington, D.C., April 28, 2021.
+Secretary of Defense Lloyd J. Austin III and Colin Kahl, who is holding a photo of his family, pose for a photo after Kahl is sworn in as Under Secretary of Defense for Policy, the Pentagon, Washington, D.C., April 28, 2021.
 (DoD photo by Lisa Ferdinando)

 |Date Taken: